davidmiller/opal/doc/docs/reference/javascript/javascript_helpers.md

 </button>
 ```

 This is a wrapper around clipboard.js, it lets the user copy text from an element that matches the selector you pass it.
-It will present a growl message saying that the text has been
-copied.

 #### fullNameForUser